gh-cli-for-education/gh-education/docs/src/temas/syntax-analysis/teoria.md

 It is the thirteenth edition of the ECMAScript Language Specification.
 Since publication of the first edition in 1997, ECMAScript has grown to be one of the world's most widely used general-purpose programming languages.
 It is best known as the language embedded in web browsers but has also been widely adopted for server and embedded applications.

 Although ECMAScript started as a language with a simple design, over the years that design has become more and more complex.
-The next section is just an illustration of how some language design decisions lead to a growth in complexity.
+The following section is just an illustration of how some design decisions have led to increased complexity in interpreting and implementing the language.

 ### Lexical Ambiguity Example